codefellows-seattle-javascript-401d20/02-tools-and-context/lab-stuart/README.md

-# Lab 1 - lab-stuart
+# Lab 2 | lab-stuart

-Contains two modules 'greet' and 'arithmetic' in lib.
-There are matching tests in __test__.
-These ensure that parameters are appropriate, or null if not.
+Contains one module 'fp' with methods 'map', 'filter', 'reduce', 'concat', 'slice'.
+There are tests for these in __test__.
+These ensure that parameters are appropriate, or return messages to indicate if not.

-greet() expects one param of number type and returns string val.

-arithmetic.add() and arithmetic.sub() expect two params of number type and return number vals.